 off does not create any risk of database inconsistency: an operating system or database crash might result in some recent allegedly-committed transactions being lost, but the database state will be just the same as if those transactions had been aborted cleanly.
 So, turning

 synchronous_commit off can be a useful alternative when performance is more important than exact certainty about the durability of a transaction.
 For more discussion see wal-async-commit.

-on, commits will wait until replies from the current synchronous standby(s) indicate they have received the commit record of the transaction and flushed it to disk.
+on, commits wait until replies from the current synchronous standby(s) indicate they have received the commit record of the transaction and flushed it to durable storage.
 This ensures the transaction will not be lost unless both the primary and all synchronous standbys suffer corruption of their database storage.
 When set to

-remote_write, commits will wait until replies from the current synchronous standby(s) indicate they have received the commit record of the transaction and written it out to their operating system.
-This setting is sufficient to ensure data preservation even if a standby instance of PostgreSQL were to crash, but not if the standby suffers an operating-system-level crash, since the data has not necessarily reached durable storage on the standby.
-Finally, the setting
+remote_write, commits will wait until replies from the current synchronous standby(s) indicate they have received the commit record of the transaction and written it to their file systems.
+This setting ensures data preservation if a standby instance of PostgreSQL crashes, but not if the standby suffers an operating-system-level crash because the data has not necessarily reached durable storage on the standby.
+The setting

 This parameter can be changed at any time; the behavior for any one transaction is determined by the setting in effect when it commits.
 It is therefore possible, and useful, to have some transactions commit synchronously and others asynchronously.
 For example, to make a single multistatement transaction commit asynchronously when the default is the opposite, issue SET LOCAL synchronous_commit TO OFF within the transaction.

 synchronous-commit-matrix summarizes the capabilities of the